Wafee17/Secure-E-Voting-System-Using-Web-Technology/README.md

 1. Start your XAMPP/WAMP server
 2. Open phpMyAdmin: `http://localhost/phpmyadmin`
 3. Create a new database named `onlinevotingsystem`
-4. Import the database schema (if available) or create tables manually
+4. Import the database schema from `assets/onlinevotingsystem.sql` file
+   - In phpMyAdmin, select your database
+   - Click on "Import" tab
+   - Choose the SQL file and click "Go"

 ### 4. Database Configuration
 Update the database connection in `admin/inc/config.php`: